 Beef Stew in Half the Time!
 Served with Rice ~ is a delicious hearty meal!
 An easy recipe for beef stew, made in half the time and served over a bed of rice is the perfect meal during the fall and winter months.
 So filling and satisfying, it’s comfort food at its best!

-This beef stew is made with tender chunks of beef, browned for a few minutes then simmered in a red wine beef broth with carrots, celery and fingerling potatoes.
+Tender chunks of beef are quickly browned on stove-top, then simmered with red wine, beef broth, carrots, celery and fingerling potatoes.
 Served over a bed of rice, makes this a perfect one-dish meal.

-The gravy is so fabulous, we love it best when we serve it over a bed of rice because the rice soaks up all that savory gravy, making this meal even MORE delicious!
-If you want to skip the rice, then serve the beef stew with some toasted bread for dipping.
-It makes the entire house smell like HEAVEN!
+The savory gravy is so fabulous, we love it best when we serve it over a bed of rice or mashed potatoes, but here we served it over rice.
+Either one is perfect to serve with this beef stew because both the rice and mashed potatoes soak up the gravy, making this meal even MORE delicious!

 - 1+ 1/2 pound beef chuck (for stew) cut into 2-inch pieces